MahbubulArefin/Mandela/README.md

 # Mandela
-it's a tribute to Nelson Mandela
+it's a tribute to Nelson Mandela.